spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 systemctl disable --now matrix*
 ```

-## Copy data directory from the old to the new server
+## Copy data directory to the new server

 Then, copy directory `/matrix` from the old server to the new server.
 When copying, make sure to preserve ownership and permissions (use `cp -p` or `rsync -ar`)!